jQSfire125/my_blog/_posts/2020-10-17-data-scientist.markdown

 I am a little bit embarrassed by my score on Data Manipulation, but I will take the assessments again in a couple of months, and see how I improve...

-After finishing, I enrolled in the Machine Learning Scientist with Python Track.
+After finishing the DS Track, I enrolled in the Machine Learning Scientist with Python Track.
 It is also 23 courses with 93 hours of instruction.
 I will try to finish it by the end of the year.
 I am exited because it includes scikit-learn, TensorFlow, Keras, and PySpark.

 #### One more step in my [path][blog RM Masters]